System Components

 5

-See how the system executes and continuously improves.
+See how the system executes work through controlled tooling.

 The components integrate to form the unified context that enables intelligent decision-making.